pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ~> **NOTE:** Certain CPU and memory hot-plug options are not available on every operating system.
 Check the [VMware Guest OS Compatibility Guide][vmware-docs-compat-guide] first to see what settings your guest operating system is eligible for.
-In addition, at least one `terraform apply` must be executed before being able to take advantage of CPU and memory hot-plug settings, so if you want the support, enable it as soon as possible.
+In addition, at least one `pulumi up` must be executed before being able to take advantage of CPU and memory hot-plug settings, so if you want the support, enable it as soon as possible.